 We are an ecommerce inventory management software company, so we obviously believe it can be a game-changer for small businesses when they enlist software to automate and improve parts of their company’s operations.
 We’ve seen firsthand how it’s produced results and those stories are exactly why we are so passionate about serving our customers.
 However, we understand if you’re just starting your ecommerce business, you may not have the inventory volume, multiple marketplaces or sales volume to require the help of a sophisticated ecommerce application like ecomdash.

 For this reason, we dug up some free inventory apps for online sellers that will help you get some of the basics.
 Although limited in functionality, these options are a great way to get used to tracking the right data and staying organized in order to manage your business efficiently.

-Google Sheets is a powerful tool that works well for small team who needs to collaborate.
-Multiple users can make updates in real time which helps when you have different team members managing products levels and fulfillment.
+Google Sheets is a powerful tool that works well for small teams who need to collaborate.
+Multiple users can make updates in real-time which helps when you have different team members managing product levels and fulfillment.
 Some people have even made cool inventory apps with Google sheets.

 If you haven’t used Google Sheets before, check out this great tutorial.

 - Can be used to create your own inventory app

 - Learning the capabilities and creating app takes a lot of time and effort

 - Completely manual

 - Can cause confusion between team members editing at the same time

 Free with some Windows and Microsoft computer purchases, Excel is a great tool to help you start to get organized and keep track of your product details in one place.
 Of course, many of our customers started out using excel spreadsheets and have simply outgrown any advantage they may have initially provided.